jbbranch9/button_calendar/README.md

 ButtonCalendar either can be:

-    instantiated as a standalone window by calling ButtonCalendar().window()
+    (A) instantiated as a standalone window by calling ButtonCalendar().window()

     -OR-

-    used an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
+    (B) used an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
-    and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality
+        and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality.

 # CONTROLS: